jessicarubinwilliams/neojurassicpdx/README.md

 * 7:30pm-8:00pm Continue researching adding parameters to `getAll()` for Express.js APIs.
 No resources of note found.
 * 8:00pm-8:30pm Continue researching adding parameters to `getAll()` for Express.js APIs.
 Possibly getting warm with discovery of JS URLSearchParams.
 [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams), [Node.js Doc](https://nodejs.org/api/url.html#class-urlsearchparams), YouTube Tutorials from dcode [URLSearchParams in JavaScript - Constructing Query Strings](https://youtu.be/-D5YGTkTBH4) & [https://youtu.be/-D5YGTkTBH4](https://youtu.be/BOQ9mmUd3dI)

+# Tuesday, March 8, 2022

+* 6:00pm-6:30pm In the name of trying to understand how to adding parameters to `getAll()` for Express.js APIs reviewed the JS window object, the Node.js server global environment, and the Node.js built in http module.

-TOTAL DOCUMENTED HOURS AS OF 3/7 8:30pm: 36
+TOTAL DOCUMENTED HOURS AS OF 3/8 6:30pm: 36.5

 ## Setup/Installation Requirements <a id="setup"></a>